igorkunovski/animal_app/README.md

-# animal_app - is a part of a Fital test work.
+# animal_app - is a part of a Final test work.